nianzelee/nianzelee.github.io/_pages/about.md

 I am a postdoctoral researcher affiliated with [Software and Computational Systems Lab](https://www.sosy-lab.org/) at LMU Munich, Germany.
 I obtained a Ph.D. degree in Electronics Engineering from National Taiwan University in 2021.
-My research directions are the analysis and optimization of computational systems, with a focus on applying formal methods.
+My research directions are the analysis and optimization of computing systems, with a focus on formal methods.

 I enjoy doing research and collaborating with people from different countries.
 During my doctoral study, I was

-- a research intern at
-  [IBM T. J. Watson Research Center](https://www.research.ibm.com/labs/watson/), New York, U.S.A.
-(July - October 2016),
+- a visiting student on DAAD scholarship at [LMU Munich](https://www.lmu.de/en/), Germany (September 2019 - August 2020),
 - an internship student at [National Institute of Informatics](https://www.nii.ac.jp/en/), Tokyo, Japan (September 2018 - February 2019), and
-- a visiting student at [LMU Munich](https://www.lmu.de/en/), Germany (September 2019 - August 2020).
+- a research intern at [IBM T. J. Watson Research Center](https://www.research.ibm.com/labs/watson/), New York, U.S.A.
+(July - October 2016).

-If you want to know more about me, please take a look at my [CV](../files/Nian-Ze.Lee.CV.pdf).
+To know more about me, please take a look at my [CV](../files/Nian-Ze.Lee.CV.pdf).

 ## Recent Publications